 - UL Certified: Comes with independent certification for A, B and C Class fires.
 Car fires are usually B and C class (liquid and electrical fires).

-- Good Discharge Time: The 9-15 foot discharge range and 9 second discharge time is about the best you can expect in a small extinguisher like this one.
+- Good Discharge Time: The 9-15 foot discharge range and 9 second discharge time is about the best we found in a small extinguisher like this one.

 2. First Alert AUTO5 Car and Marine Fire Extinguisher

-The drawing card of this extinguisher is its simplicity.
-Just about anyone can use the pin and trigger mechanism.
+The drawing card of this extinguisher is its simple pin and trigger system.
 It’s also quite lightweight which adds to the sense that this is the fire extinguisher for someone who wants something that’s easy to use.

 Another great aspect of this rechargeable extinguisher is its very long 10 year warranty.
 James explains: